labs-lang/sliver/README.md

-# SLiVER (Symbolic LAbS VERifier)
+# The SLiVER LAbS VERification tool

-SLiver is a tool for the analysis of multi-agent systems specified in the LAbS language [1].
-At the moment, it support under-approximate analysis via bounded model checking, or analisys of the full state space via explicit-state model checking.
+SLiVER is a tool for the analysis of multi-agent systems specified in the LAbS language [1].
+At the moment, it support under-approximate analysis via bounded model checking, or analysis of the full state space via explicit-state model checking.

 This page contains source code and binary releases of SLiVER for Linux x64 systems.